 Nowadays, there’s actually no need to guess, publish, analyze, and iterate all by yourself when it comes to writing compelling copy.
 The past couple of years have brought about a huge shift, and AI has now become a really great tool for writing effective copy.

 Sound a bit Matrix-y or Terminator?
 That’s not remotely close to reality.
 AI isn’t your rival, and it’s not going to replace you.
 It’s a teammate!

 Using artificial intelligence eliminates a lot of the hard work.
 Armed with big data about the best content and style for generating conversions, AI creates text that increases the chance of success.
-There are even platforms that offer a predictive performance score and can forecast how well ad copy will convert, even before it is published.
+There are even platforms that offer a predictive performance score and can forecast how well ad copy will sell or convert, even before it is published.

 It all happens faster than the lonely marketer using non-AI methods, and eliminates the guesswork.

 AI Copy Can Help Your Bottom Line

 AI makes things faster by: 1) ensuring that you have the perfect text for each individual channel; 2) saving you time by creating multiple variations; and 3) generating ideas for effective copy if you’re drawing a blank.
 Plus, with the right AI copywriting platform, you can automate text creation with only a few words as input.

 For example, Anyword has built an AI copywriting platform that generates copy for you, including multiple variations with a single click, and customized for different media channels.
 It can create effective landing page copy as well as ad copy for Facebook, Google, native channels, LinkedIn, and Twitter.
 It can also generate email subject lines, and help you write blog posts.

 Anyword is based on the analysis of millions of dollars worth of ad spend, which helps make sure that your copy has a great chance of converting every time.
 It even gives copy variations a Predictive Performance Score to help you pick just the right message from the multiple options that it generates.